The algebra of semi-flows: a tale of two topologies: Parabolic flows and braid invariants

-A parabolic flow $\phi$ is defined via $ \dot x_i = R_i(x_{i-1},x_i,x_{i+1}), $ with $R_{i+d}=R_i$, where the (smooth) functions $R_i(x_{i-1},x_i,x_{i+1})$ are monotone with respect to their first and third argument and their stationary equations $R_i(x_{i-1},x_i,x_{i+1})=0$ are referred to as \emph{parabolic recurrence relations}.
-Parabolic recurrence relations form a perfect symbiosis with discretized braids.
-A \emph{discretized braid (diagram)} $x$ on $n$ strands and $d$ discretization points is a unordered collection of sequences $\cdots, x_0^\alpha,x_1^\alpha,\cdots$ such that $x_{i+d}^{\theta(\alpha)} = x_i^\alpha$, for a permutation $\theta\in S_n$, and $\alpha=1,\cdots,n$.
-By viewing such sequences by piece wise linear interpolations the various strands `intersect', cf.\ Fig.\ \ref{fig:braid:cmg12}[left].
+By viewing such sequences as piecewise linear interpolations between the anchor points the various strands `intersect', cf.\ Fig.\ \ref{fig:braid:cmg12}[left].
 There is a non-degeneracy condition on the intersections (no tangencies).
-A collection of stationary solutions of $\phi$ of integer period forms a discretized braid diagrams denoted by $y$ and referred to as a \emph{skeleton}, cf.\ Fig.\ \ref{fig:braid:cmg12}[left].
+A collection of stationary solutions of $\varphi$ of integer period forms a discretized braid diagrams denoted by $y$ and referred to as a \emph{skeleton}, cf.\ Fig.\ \ref{fig:braid:cmg12}[left].
 If we add an additional periodic sequence $x$ the ensemble of $x$ and $y$ generically forms a braid $x\rel y$, called a \emph{relative} discretized braid.
-Since $y$ is stationary for $\phi$ we may consider $\phi(t,x)\rel y$.
-Whenever $\phi(t,x)\rel y$ becomes singular, i.e. strands develop tangencies, then the total number of intersections of $x$ with the strands in $y$ decreases strictly.
+Since $y$ is stationary for $\varphi$ we may consider $\varphi(t,x)\rel y$.
+Whenever $\varphi(t,x)\rel y$ becomes singular, i.e. strands develop tangencies, then the total number of intersections of $x$ with the strands in $y$ decreases strictly.
 This principle is crucial and emphasizes the intimate relation between parabolic flows and discretized braids.
 As such relative braids can be partially ordered using parabolic flows which form the backbone of the canonical discretization of the \bflt for parabolic flows.
 We construct special CW-decompositions, cf.\ Sect.\ \ref{parabolic}, and discretizations of the \bflt via appropriately defined discrete Lyapunov functions, which allows us to establish Morse tessellations and Morse representations, cf.\ Sect.\ \ref{sec:parabolic:model}.
-In the language of discrete resolutions the partial order on the relative braid classes defines the poset $(\sSC,\le)$ which comes from the canonical CW-decomposition of $X$ given by the skeleton $y$ and the \bflt given by $\phi$.
+In the language of \discresols the partial order on the relative braid classes defines the poset $(\sSC,\le)$ which comes from the canonical CW-decomposition of $X$ given by the skeleton $y$ and the \bflt given by $\varphi$.